 States have human rights obligations to endeavour to locate the missing and to clarify the circumstances of their disappearance.
 These obligations are anchored in various international instruments such as the Universal Declaration on Human rights, the United Nations Convention against Torture and Other Cruel Inhuman or Degrading Treatment or Punishment, and the European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment, the European Convention on Human Rights, the African Charter on Human and Peoples’ Rights and the American Convention on Human Rights.

 The European Court of Human Rights (ECtHR) has ruled, for example, that a state’s failure to conduct an effective investigation to clarify the whereabouts and fate of missing persons constitutes a continuing violation of the State’s procedural obligation to protect the right to life and the failure to provide information can also amount to torture, and in many cases disappearances also constitute an interference with family life.
 Frequently, disappearances and persons going missing involve a host of other grave human rights violations, such as trafficking in human beings, slavery or extrajudicial executions.

-The Framework Agreement establishes ICMP as the specialized International Organization to address comprehensively the global problem of missing persons, to assist States in discharging their obligation to prevent persons from going missing, and to investigate missing persons cases effectively.
-The Framework Agreement specifically calls for ICMP’s contribution to justice, strengthening the rule of law, and thus redressing past omissions in humanitarian law.
+The Agreement establishes ICMP as the specialized International Organization to address comprehensively the global problem of missing persons, to assist States in discharging their obligation to prevent persons from going missing, and to investigate missing persons cases effectively.
+The Agreement specifically calls for ICMP’s contribution to justice, strengthening the rule of law, and thus redressing past omissions in humanitarian law.